-A Linux distribution (commonly abbreviated as distro) is created from a software assemblage, consisting of a Linux kernel and a package managing system.
-In simple words, Linux distro combines the Linux kernel and available open-source software, to create a complete package.
+A Linux distribution (commonly abbreviated as distro) is created from a software assemblage consisting of a Linux kernel and a package managing system.
+In simple words, the Linux distro combines the Linux kernel and available open-source software to create a complete package.
 To install Linux, we need to choose a distribution.
 Linux users usually get their OS by downloading one of the Linux distributions.

 Distributors of Linux

-We have commercially assisted distributions, such as Fedora, Ubuntu and openSUSE and also utterly community-driven distributions, such as Debian, Gentoo, Slackware, and Arch Linux.
-Let us look at a few of them in detail.
+We have commercially assisted distributions, such as Fedora, Ubuntu, and openSUSE, and utterly community-driven distributions, such as Debian, Gentoo, Slackware, and Arch Linux.

-- Debian is an OS, comprising free and open-source software.
+Debian is an OS comprising free and open-source software.
 In 1993, Ian Murdock declared a new Linux distribution to be developed with the GNU viewpoint.
 He gave this distribution the name Debian, which was a combination of his own name and his girlfriend’s name Debra.
 Originally started as a small project, Debian is one of the largest open-source projects today.
-Since then, Debian has been releasing new versions, but it is much slower than distributions like Linux Mint or Ubuntu which makes it more stable, being ideal for some systems.
+Since then, Debian has been releasing new versions, but it is much slower than distributions like Linux Mint or Ubuntu, making it more stable and ideal for some systems.

-- Fedora is supported by Red Hat and is the foundation for the commercial project, Red Hat Enterprise Linux (RHEL).
+Red Hat supports Fedora and is the foundation for the commercial project Red Hat Enterprise Linux (RHEL).
 Fedora focuses on free software.
 It uses newer technology and open source packages compared to RHEL.
 But unlike RHEL, Fedora won’t be supported for long.
 For a more stable version, Red Hat would prefer us to use their Enterprise product, RHEL.

-- By default, Fedora has the GNOME 3 desktop environment.
-Fedora uses upstream software, thereby providing a platform to integrate the software without using customized tools or making their own environment desktops or any other software for that matter.
+By default, Fedora has the GNOME 3 desktop environment.
+Fedora uses upstream software, providing a platform to integrate the software without using customized tools or making their own environment desktops or any other software.

-- OpenSUSE is a community-driven Linux distribution.
-It started out as a German translation of Slackware distribution but went on to grow into its own distribution.
+OpenSUSE is a community-driven Linux distribution.
+It started as a German translation of Slackware distribution but grew into its own distribution.
 As we have seen how the Fedora project has become the foundation for RHEL, similarly, the OpenSUSE project has also become the foundation for an upcoming distribution known as SUSE Enterprise.

-- Linux Mint is a distribution built on top of Ubuntu, which makes use of the software repositories provided by Ubuntu.
+Linux Mint is a distribution that builds upon Ubuntu and utilizes the software repositories provided by Ubuntu.
 Initially, Mint was just an alternate option to Ubuntu, as it provided exclusive software and media codecs by default, which Ubuntu did not, but today, Mint has its own identity.
 Mint uses the traditional MATE or Cinnamon desktop.
-It has a relaxed approach towards software updates and software updated are not automatically installed.
+It has a relaxed approach towards software updates, which are not automatically installed.
 This is also the reason why some people call Mint insecure.

-- Arch Linux is more traditional compared to most of the other Linux distributions.
-It is designed to be lightweight and flexible.
+Arch Linux stands out as a more traditional option compared to the majority of other Linux distributions.
+Its design focuses on being lightweight and flexible.
 Arch Linux does not provide graphical benefits and scripts to automate the Linux setup, as it is designed to be simple, which makes us in charge of configuring our system and installing the software properly.
 The installer opens up a terminal where we run commands to configure and install the OS.

-- Slackware is one of the oldest Linux distribution out there that still maintains and puts out new releases to date.
+Slackware is one of the oldest Linux distributions out there that maintains and puts out new releases.
 Like Arch, Slackware withholds all redundant graphical tools and automated scripts.
 By default, it boots to a command-line environment.

-- Gentoo is founded on the portage package managing system.
+Gentoo is founded on the portage package managing system.
 It is difficult to install and can take up to a few days to finish the installation procedure.
-One of the major uses of Gentoo Linux is that it is built to be run on a specific type of hardware.
+Gentoo Linux’s primary purpose is its ability to allow customization and optimization for specific hardware configurations.